PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 1. Rate of Compensation; Expenses.

-If canceled after the scheduling of a hearing but prior to the day of the hearing $150.00
+If canceled after the scheduling of a hearing but prior to the day of the hearing $250.00

-If canceled on the day of the hearing but prior to the commencement thereof $200.00
+If canceled on the day of the hearing but prior to the commencement thereof $350.00

-After the hearing commences $300.00
+After the hearing commences $500.00

 The above fees are in lieu of the hourly rates, and each party shall pay an equal share of said minimum fee.
-If an arbitrator expended time which would result in compensation exceeding the above minimum fees, the arbitrator shall be compensated therefor upon preparing and serving a Statement of Time Expended, and the above minimum fees shall not apply.
+If an arbitrator expended time that would result in compensation exceeding the above minimum fees, the arbitrator shall be compensated therefor upon preparing and serving a Statement of Time Expended, and the above minimum fees shall not apply.

 3. Deposit Required; Placement in Arbitrator's Trust Account.
 The parties shall estimate the time that the arbitrator(s) will be required to expend in the arbitration proceeding.
 Each party shall pay to the arbitrator(s) an equally proportionate share of such estimated compensation and estimated expenses reimbursable under paragraph A. Based upon the estimates submitted by the parties, the (chief) arbitrator shall determine the total estimated compensation.
 If at any time thereafter (prior to the hearing, during the hearing, or prior to the issuance of an award) the (chief) arbitrator determines that the existing deposit(s) will not be sufficient to cover the compensation of the arbitrator(s), each party shall pay to the arbitrator(s) an equally proportionate share of such additional estimated compensation as determined by the (chief) arbitrator.
 In the event there is more than one arbitrator, each party shall pay its equally proportionate share to each of the arbitrators.
 (Because of greater administrative duties, or if it is anticipated that the chief arbitrator will be required to rule on preliminary matters, the estimated compensation for the chief arbitrator may be higher.)